How can we rethink political agency in an AI-driven world?

 As a warm-up to this public talk, the workshop groups will pitch the results of their two and half day process: position papers, multimedia stories and experimental projects.

-After this talk please join the closing performance The Other Side of AI with choreographer Pepe Dayaw (Philippines) creating a dinner and artist Melanie Gilligan (UK) showing her episode film "Popular Unrest".
+After this talk please join the closing performance The Other Side of AI with choreographer Pepe Dayaw (Philippines) creating a dinner and artist Melanie Gilligan (UK) showing her film "Popular Unrest".

 Register and join

 This open call for registration targets (up-and-coming) hackers, journalists, activists and researchers.
 A limited number of participants is able to register by contacting the following email: info(at)berlinergazette.de.
 Deadline: October 20.
 Please note: As the five workshops will be running in parallel, everyone is invited to commit to a single track.
 On November 8-10, the workshops will take place from 10 a.m. to 6 p.m.
 The conference hosts will provide catering throughout the entire conference, including a warm lunch.